'Denying the known truth' leads to absurdity, spiritual and mental blindness

 Woe to you that call evil good, and good evil: that put darkness for light, and light for darkness: that put bitter for sweet, and sweet for bitter.

 Woe to you that are wise in your own eyes, and prudent in your own conceits.
-(Jer.
+(Is.
 5.20-1.)

 While there is life, there is hope.
-Turn back to reality, the mediator of God’s will for us in every moment of time, and submit to it.
+Tbey should turn back to reality, the mediator of God’s will for us in every moment of time, and submit to it.

-But only the individual can do this – we can’t make it happen.
+But only the individual can do this – none of us can make it happen for anyone else.
 When actually confronted with such blindness, there is little that we can do beyond:

-Mitigating the damage done to others, where we can
+Mitigating the damage such people do to others, where we can

 Praying that the blindness is only temporary and is speedily lifted.